-One friend WhatsApp-ed me this week to say she can’t wait to dump her one-year-old son on her mum and go and watch the new Star Wars film when she’s back in our home town.
+One friend WhatsApp-ed me this week to say she can’t wait to dump her one-year-old son on her mum and go and watch a new film when she’s back in our home town.
 See?
 Even if you have a kid, you act like one.

 The thing is: every year, Christmas is the same in our house.
 We’re not one of those families who takes it in turns to host the day or goes out for Christmas lunch.
 I don’t split the years between my boyfriend’s house and my parents, and while the guests might change each year – past highlights include a total stranger with the norovirus (long story) and my sister’s then-boyfriend who hangover-vomited directly onto the breakfast table – it’s always me, my brother and sister and my parents, year after year, stuck in a weird overheated, short-tempered, turkey-packed Groundhog Day.
 The same breakfast, the same lunch (always Delia Smith’s turkey recipe and apricot stuffing, always), the same routine, the same arguments and therefore the exact same behaviour as when I was six years old.